keithamoss/scremsong/ISSUES.md

 Celery Execution Pools: What is it all about? https://www.distributedpython.com/2018/10/26/celery-execution-pool/

+Maybe it could be a Kombu thing?
+That came up a lot in older discussions about this issue.

+WORKAROUND: Went back to the old method of killing and restarting tasks (rather than trying to kill the whole worker)

+# Celery: Duplicate tasks with the same taskIds and args are being created/run (March 2021)

+This is a tricky one!
+Not sure what's causing it.

+This old forum thread has a good examination of the same issue: https://groups.google.com/g/celery-users/c/W0Qf09ahjas?pli=1 (In their case it was Flower restoring unacked tasks)

+WORKAROUND: is_a_matching_fill_missing_tweets_task_already_running() now kills all duplicate tasks and we've added a button to manually trigger task_fill_missing_tweets()

 # Tweepy: Connection broken: IncompleteRead (March 2021)

 Fixed in https://github.com/tweepy/tweepy/commit/68e19cc6b9b23d72369ca1520093770eb18a5a9f and slated for the 4.0 release.